spikebike/Backups-Done-Right-legacy/README.md

 * Joel Bodenmann  aka Tectu	<joel@unormal.org>	(german / english)

-## Technical Description

-Once the filesystem walker created a database for the directories that have to be backed up, it will just update the database on every run.
-On each run the walker decides if the file got any changes.
-If yes, the file gets encrypted over AES-512 and gets uploaded to the backup server over an SSL secured TCP/IP connection.
-The server keeps the files encrypted.
-Whenever we need a backup, we can select which files need to be restored (mostly over the last-modified time).
-The server will send the encrypted files to the matching client over an SSL secured TCP/IP connection again.
-The client will then decrypt the received files and restores the complete directory tree with all the permissions, symlinks etc.

 ## Build

 Backups Done Right depends on 3 external go packages that need to be installed: